List of services and tools

 |Services and tools||Test version|

 Log-in service where registrars maintain their own data.
-Each registrar is assigned an administrator account and can create additional users.
+The primary contact for each registrar is assigned an administrator account and can create additional users.
 All users with admin rights must be personal and the user must complete the registrar test before the user is created.

 |Registrar web test|

 Tool used to register and update domain name and holder information.
 Available via web browser.

 |EPP client test|